Farmhouse Renovation Update

-We are 6 weeks into our renovations, and I thought I would share some of the updates with you!
+We are 6 weeks into our farmhouse renovations, and I thought I would share some of the updates with you!
 If you’re here for the first time, we are renovating our dated 60s ranch style house into a white farmhouse.
 The home was my husband’s grandparent’s house, and was in need of a lot of love.
 A lot of the elements of the home were not old enough to be cool, and just plain ugly (pink carpet, yellow walls, and pebble patterned linoleum).
-We have removed walls, carpet, and lots of other 60s trends, and are turning our house into our dream home!
+We have removed walls, carpet, and lots of other 60s trends during our renovations, and are turning our house into our dream home!

 The kitchen!
 I want to pinch myself – I feel so lucky to be able to remodel our kitchen, and have been a little bit of a perfectionist.
 I’ve changed my mind way too many times, but it’s starting to come together, and it’s looking amazing!
 I am naturally drawn to bright white kitchens, and despite living on a cattle ranch, decided to go for it.
 I have worked closely with SOLLiD Cabinetry and Space Home Outfitters to come up with a plan for the kitchen – I will write an entire post about this as soon as the cabinets get installed.

-Today we started install on the cabinets, and I couldn’t be happier with the quality.
+Today during our farmhouse renovation, we started install on the cabinets, and I couldn’t be happier with the quality.
 We were initially going to go with Ikea cabinets and Semi Handmade fronts, but after calculating everything out and factoring in labor for paint and assembly, we wouldn’t be saving that much money.
 I am very happy that we decided to go with SOLLiD – the construction is top of the line (we went with their ‘value’ series).
 You know it’s a good cabinet when your contractor says, “these are niiiice.”

 I still need to order hardware for the cabinets – we will be going with an aged brass, and the stove won’t be here until June (bummer!).
 However, our sink faucet is here (provided by Kohler), and it is a piece of art!
 I have wayyy too much to say about the kitchen, so I will break that into a separate post.
 Until then, here are a few photos of what’s been happening…can we take a moment to appreciate the trim on the window?